isaacward1/mal-sandbox/README.md

 # mal-sandbox
-My personal sanbox setup for analysis of Windows x86-64 malware.
-This is mainly for personal reference and half-assed documentation 🤷‍♂️
+My personal KVM/QEMU sandbox for analysis of Windows x86-64 malware.
+This is mainly for personal documentation/reference 🤷‍♂️

 <br>